belhidalgo/OOP-backup/2_rpg/questions.md

 For example, in our code we wanted a player to be able to interact with a door, but also with an NPC.
 These two classes were not connected by any superclass.
 Hence, instead of implementing two different methods 'interact' in 'Player', we created an interface 'Interactable' that was already defined as void, with the parameter 'player'.
 This way, both classes were related by one same method with different implementations in each.
+Other example is shown in question 3, where interfaces are used to extend the behaviour of objects in a class without modifying the class itself.

 Overall, we disagree with this opinion of interfaces being unuseful because even though interfaces don't contain implementations, they provide many other benefits such as helping the application of polymorphism, multiple